Williamson Health Law, PLLC

 The good news for a Las Vegas hospital recently audited by the Office of the Inspector General is that its initial timely response to an audit meant that it was able to reduce the amount the OIG wants refunded for Medicare billing errors by $8,914.
 The reduction followed Sunrise Hospital & Medical Center’s submission of a handful of claims for reprocessing.

-The bad news is that the Health and Human Services (HHS) watchdog insists on the return of the remaining portion of what it claims is $23.6 million in overpayments resulting from M
+The bad news is that the Health and Human Services (HHS) watchdog insists on the return of the remaining portion of what it claims is $23.6 million in overpayments resulting from Medicare billing errors.

 The rise of telehealth is followed by a rise in oversight and audits